 What you need to bring

-- We recommend beanies, scarves and gloves for morning warmth and long walking pants.
+- We highly recommend beanies, scarves and gloves for morning warmth and long walking trousers.

 - Thermal base layers and polar fleece tops are essential and can be easily stored in your day packs as the day warms up.
 Select your clothing based on winter daily maximums between 12 – 18 degrees Celsius.